bnolan/wedding/accomodation.md

 ## The Allure

-[The Allure](http://www.allurestradbroke.com.au/ ) doesn't have direct beach access, but is only across the road!
-It also has a pool, and a cafe on site.
+[The Allure](http://www.stradbrokeresorts.com/) doesn't have direct beach access, but it is only 50m across the road!
+It is in a nice bush setting and also has an on-site pool and cafe on.

 These are the rates that have been provided to us (these include a 10% wedding discount):